llmware-ai/llmware/README.md

 <details>
 <summary><b><u>Prompt</u>: Tools for sophisticated generative scenarios </b></summary>

-- **Connect Models:** Open interface designed to support AI21, Ai Bloks READ-GPT, Anthropic, Cohere, HuggingFace Generative models, OpenAI.
+- **Connect Models:** Open interface designed to support AI21, Ai Bloks READ-GPT, Anthropic, Cohere, HuggingFace Generative models, llmware BLING and DRAGON models, OpenAI.
 - **Prepare Sources:** Tools for packaging and tracking a wide range of materials into model context window sizes.
 Sources include files, websites, audio, AWS Transcribe transcripts, Wikipedia and Yahoo Finance.
 - **Prompt Catalog:** Dynamically configurable prompts to experiment with multiple models without any change in the code.
 - **Post Processing:** a full set of metadata and tools for evidence verification, classification of a response, and fact-checking.